dmnfarrell/snipgenie/README.md

-snpdist.csv - comma separated distance matrix using snps summary.csv - summary table of samples RAxML_bipartitions.variants - ML tree if RAxML was used, optional
+snpdist.csv - comma separated distance matrix using snps summary.csv - summary table of samples RAxML_bipartitions.variants - ML tree if RAxML was used, optional tree.newick - tree with SNPs branch lengths, if RAxMl used
 ```

 ## Use from Python